mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 case class Movie(id: String, title: String, year: Int, actors: List[String], director: String)

-// We will define the Director class lately in the article.
+// We will define the Director class later in the article.
 NO SPOILER!
 ```

 Finally, all the examples contained in the article will use the following imports: